torinvdb/a-game-of-ethics/docs/ethics-scorecard.md

 ```

 ## License & Attribution
-The micro‑tests and this documentation are released under the **Creative Commons Attribution 4.0 International** license (CC BY 4.0).
+The micro‑tests and this documentation are released under the [MIT license](../LICENSE).
 Feel free to remix—just credit the original authors.

 Conceptual roots: Moral Foundations Theory (Haidt & Graham), Values‑at‑Play (Flanagan & Nissenbaum), Utilitarianism (Mill), Kantian duty ethics, and virtue ethics discourse.